National

 8 US Code § 1101(a)(22)(A)

-Refers to the definition of “national of the United States” under the Immigration and Nationality Act.
-It states that a national of the United States includes a person who, though not a citizen of the United States, owes permanent allegiance to the United States.
-This can include individuals born in American Samoa or Swains Island.
+The term “national of the United States” means (A) a citizen of the United States, or (B) a person who, though not a citizen of the United States, owes permanent allegiance to the United States.

 U.S. national